 In order to capture their attention (and bolster their interest in attending those Holy Week services), try linking to educational content in your social media posts that explains a little more about Holy Week.
 This is also great for people who stumble upon your campaign online but do not live near your church.

-- Link to relevant portions of Scripture, such as Matthew 26–28 or these Bible verses.
+- Link to relevant portions of Scripture, such as Matthew 26–28.

 - Point to blog posts from you, your church, or on another blog you trust.
 Not sure what to write about?
 Consider a post explaining why the crowds cheered for Jesus on Palm Sunday but cried “crucify Him!” on Good Friday, or, discuss what the Lord’s Supper means for believers today.